rschristopher/ischristtrue.com/src/modern-views/christianity.md

 ## The True Church?

-Many will claim to be the true church of Christ.
+Many will claim there's to be the true church of Christ.
 Many will claim that other churches are, in fact, not the true church of Christ.
-It is wise to be skeptical of both accounts.
+It is wise to be skeptical.

 Many will claim that the true church is invisible.
 Their physical buildings then are not the true church.
 And usually that shows.
+The banality and lack of sacredness of modern churches is self evident, where even shopping malls have more beauty and reverence in their aesthetic.

+None of this is an accident nor is it unprecedented in scripture.
+...

 And while we may never find a perfect church, how can we at least find a non-heretical church, a church of Christ and not antichrist?